Zirbo/IPC_LAMMPS/README.md

 You need a valid trajectory, the directory with the potentials used to run the simulation, and an inputfile with eccentricity and patch radius.

-Will be extended to all OSPCs as soon as possible :)
+Will be extended to all IPCs as soon as possible :)

 ## 9-advanced
 Contains other startingstate generators and visualization tools